-An article published in The New York Times claims that one in four women over 40 is on anti-depressants.
+An article published in The Wall Street Journal claims that one in four women over 40 is on anti-depressants.

 We get medicated for everything that ails us, much of which could be better dealt with using traditional medicine: better food choices, more exercise, having a purpose in life and finding happiness and gratitude in our everyday surroundings.

 Those simple choices, which cost far less than hospitalization, don’t make money for our profit-driven medical system.

 Often the very meds that we are given cause the dizziness that creates a dangerous fall.
 Suddenly, we have a broken hip, or we smack our forehead on the bathroom sink on the way down.